THORNTON DISTILLING COMPANY

 We believe in crafting unique spirits by hand.
-Starting with limestone-filtered water drawn from the building’s original artesian well, our spirits are created with painstaking detail to attention, each with as much a story to tell as the building itself.
+Starting with limestone-filtered water drawn from the building’s original artesian well, our spirits are created with painstaking attention to detail, each with as much a story to tell as the building itself.

 Who We Are

-The colorful history of The Well at the Distillery, the oldest standing brewery in Illinois, can be traced back to 1857 when the brick and limestone brewery and grain tower was built by the John S. Bielfeldt family on the west bank of Thorn Creek in the small Village of Thornton, Illinois.
-The artesian well already was on the property where a log cabin saloon and brewery had opened in 1836.
+The colorful history of Thornton Distilling Company, the oldest standing brewery in Illinois, can be traced back to 1857 when the brick and limestone brewery and grain tower was built by the John S. Bielfeldt Brewing Company on the west bank of Thorn Creek in the small village of Thornton, Illinois.
+The artesian well already was on the property where a log cabin brewery had opened in 1836.

-Just down the street from the brewery was the beginning of a large rock quarry which today is the largest limestone quarry in North America.
-John S, Bielfeldt would go-on to quench the insatiable thirst of the multitude of workers and quarriers that mined the land and built what is today the great city of Chicago.
-The Well tapped into the limestone spring feeding from a deep underground aquifer from Lake Superior.
-The minerality of the limestone filtered water provides a desirable effect on the production of fine spirits both then and now.
+Just down the street from the brewery was the beginning of a large rock quarry which today is the largest limestone quarry in the western hemisphere.
+John S, Bielfeldt would go-on to quench the insatiable thirst of the multitude of workers and quarriers that mined the land and laid the foundation for what is today the great city of Chicago.
+Our historic artesian well was tapped into a 1500 ft deep underground aquifer that originates from Lake Superior.
+The minerality of the limestone-filtered water provides a desirable effect on the production of fine spirits both then and now.

-At the onset of Prohibition, the Bielfeldt Brewing Company was sold to Carl Ebner, Sr. Ebner bottled soda pop, but also continued to secretly produce beer.
+At the onset of Prohibition, the Bielfeldt Brewing Company was sold to Carl Ebner.
+Ebner bottled “soda-pop” but also continued to secretly produce beer.
 Soon, federal agents raided the brewery with axes, smashed the vats, and thousands of gallons of beer were poured into Thorn Creek.
-The brewery fell under the control of Joseph “Polack Joe” Saltis and Al Capone who supplied Chicago speakeasies.
+The brewery fell under the control of Al Capone and his henchman, Joe Saltis who supplied Chicago speakeasies far and wide.
 Eventually, Capone and Saltis were named on the first “Public Enemies List” released by the Chicago Crime Commission.

-From creation to restoration, The Well has a rich history.
+From creation to restoration, Thornton Distilling Company has a rich history.
 Check out our timeline as we continue to add photos and memorabilia.

 Great spirits start with great ingredients and we try to purchase ours locally as much as possible.
 We source the grain for our American Single Malt Whiskey five minutes down the road from the distillery and purchase the pecan wood for our Dead Drop Pecan Whiskey from the last remaining pecan farm in Illinois.